cvcal/NoteMatrixWithTonality/documents/design_and_implementation.md

 which I can add on *top* of the basic instrument, as some form of modulation.

-The color selection is something I want to implement simply, so this limited set of 54 options will offer some flexibility while
+The color selection is something I want to implement simply, so this limited set of 54 options will offer some flexibility while allowing me to not make this project a language that describes sound synthesis.

 ### Provided questions for this document:
 I answered many of these questions above, but I wanted to include more explicit